Al-Shawarbi family

 The Al-Shawarbi family (Arabic: عائلة الشواربي) is an Egyptian political and aristocratic family that has been prominent in Egyptian public life since the 19th century.
 The family has produced numerous members who served in parliamentary bodies from the era of Muhammad Ali through the 1952 revolution, particularly representing the Qalyubia region, and has left a significant architectural legacy in downtown Cairo.

 History

-Origins

-Family traditions trace their lineage to the Banu Jurhum tribe of the Hejaz.
+The family traces its lineage to the Banu Jurhum tribe of the Hejaz, in what is now western Saudi Arabia.
 According to historical accounts, their ancestors migrated to Egypt during the Islamic conquest under Amr ibn al-As in the 7th century.
-The family identifies as descending from "Al-Shawarbi the Great," described as a Qurayshite Arab from the Jurhum tribe.
+The family identifies as descending from "Al-Shawarbi the Great" of the Quraysh tribe.
+Initial settlements were established in the Shubra district of Cairo, followed by relocation to the commercial area of Qanater (Al Manja), and final establishment in Qalyub, now in northern Cairo.